RAF Odiham

 |

-A further 168 Squadron Mustang was lost on 7th June when AM128 flown by F/O J C Low was shot down by JG26 east of Argentan with the loss of the pilot, who is buried in Evreux Cemetery.
-No 414 Squadron appeared to have been very lucky during the invasion air war and were not to lose an aircraft until 14 June, when Mustang I AP205 flown by
+A further No. 168 Squadron Mustang was lost on 7 June when AM128 flown by Fg Off.
+J C Low was shot down by JG26 east of Argentan with the loss of the pilot, who is buried in Evreux Cemetery.
+However, No. 414 Squadron appeared to have been very lucky during the invasion air war and did not lose an aircraft until 14 June, when Mustang I AP205 flown by Fg Off.
+R C Brown was hit by flak near Le Beny-Bocage, with the pilot bailing out and becoming a POW.

-At the end of July, 2 Squadron departed to B-10 Plumetot, with 268 Squadron following in August, hot on their heels 4 Squadron moved its Spitfires to the Continent along with part of 511 FRU.
-Odiham was now somewhat deserted following the move of the squadrons to Europe, with 1516 Blind/Beam Approach/Radio Aids Training Flight (BAT) arriving on 17 September 1944, flying Airspeed Oxford aircraft. |
+Odiham was now somewhat deserted following the move of the squadrons to Europe, with No. 1516 Blind/Beam Approach/Radio Aids Training Flight (BAT) arriving on 17 September 1944, flying Airspeed Oxford aircraft. |

 As the European bombing campaign was stepped up by Bomber Command and the US 8th Air Force, increasing numbers of aircraft were damaged by fighters, flak and maybe with wounded aboard, would be looking for a safe haven to land.